All Episodes

 And one of the best speeches you've ever heard is his I Have a Dream speech.

-And we just want to play a little portion, then we're gonna get to your call.
+And we just want to play a little portion, then we're going to get to your calls.

 So even though we face the difficulties of today and tomorrow, I still have a dream.